XiaojiaoChen/rosserial_stm32cxj/README.md

 This is a package for ROS Serial communication with STM32Cube generated project based on two repos [rosserial_stm32](https://github.com/yoneken/rosserial_stm32) and [rosserial_stm32f7](https://github.com/fdila/rosserial_stm32f7).

 Previous rosserial_stm32 packages would make the Inc/ folder swelling,  and break the original code organization.
-Also, in use, the codes are small pieces and need to be placed at several locations.
+Also, when in use, the codes are small pieces and seperated at different locations.
 It is not convinient to fast deploy a new stm32 project using rosserial.

 Therefore, this package aims to make this rosserial communication more organized and more convinient, by wrapping all the rosserial setting and initilizations underground.
 You could now focus more on your data flow directly.

 ## ![](https://via.placeholder.com/15/1589F0/000000?text=+) Feature
-* One generated folder for protability and cleanness
+* Only one generated folder for protability and cleanness
-* One global variable rosserialNode for organizing resourses with
+* One global variable rosserialNode for organizing rosserial resourses with
     * Built-in publishers and subscribers. (maximum 3 for each currently)
     * Built-in message variables.
-* plug and play for publishing and subscribing topics
+* fast deployment to new project

 ## ![](https://via.placeholder.com/15/1589F0/000000?text=+) Example
-Define your topic and message parameters in "rosserialNode.h", then in your cpp file,
+After defining your topic and message parameters in "ros.h", then in your cpp file,
  ```c
  #include "ros.h"